-The Kolling Institute hypothesised that the integration of data can improve the appropriateness, specificity and efficiency of healthcare delivery through interdisciplinary research.
+The overarching research hypothesis that was undertaken by the Kolling Institute is that integration of data can improve the appropriateness, specificity and efficiency of healthcare delivery through interdisciplinary research.

-Alcidion was engaged to extract data from multiple sources (public and private) and to create an SQL data store to link the extracted data items.
+Alcidion (formerly MKM Health), was engaged to extract data from multiple sources (public and private) and to create an SQL data store to link the extracted data items.

-The objective for one group of stakeholders is to improve patient care by answering clinical questions based on integrated data.
-For others, the goal is to provide a dashboard of linked data to support multi-disciplinary meetings by consolidating all relevant data for a set of nominated patients.
+The objective for one group of stakeholders was to improve patient care by answering clinical questions based on integrated data.
+For others, the goal was to provide a dashboard of linked data to support multi-disciplinary meetings by consolidating all relevant data for a set of nominated patients.

-Data was collected and integrated across three exemplars: Head and Neck Cancer, Maternity and Cardiology.
-Alcidion provided technical and solution skills to link the information available across a number of sources of patient information such as Cerner eMR, McKesson’s Horizon Cardiology System and the ObstetriX maternity system.
-Pathology results have also been incorporated by linking to private pathology providers and this data is matched with existing data sets.
+Technical and solution skills have been provided by Alcidion to link the information available across several sources of patient information.
+The source systems included Cerner’s eMR, McKesson’s Horizon Cardiology System, DXC’s i.Pharmacy, the ObstetriX maternity system and Access and Excel databases for Oncology and Cardiology patient data.
+Pathology results have also been incorporated by linking to private pathology providers including Douglas Hanley Moir and this data is matched with existing data sets.

-Alcidion used its Cerner application and Cerner Command Language (CCL) skills to extract data from the eMR solution.
-This data is stored in a central Microsoft SQL repository and is matched to data that has been extracted from other systems.
-Extracts have been created using a combination of direct SQL calls, SSIS load routines and real time HL7 messaging.
+The Alcidion team used their knowledge of the Cerner Millennium application and Cerner Command Language (CCL) skills to extract data from the eMR solution for the three nominated exemplars.
+This data was stored in a central Microsoft SQL repository and matched to data that had been extracted from other systems.
+Extracts were created using a combination of direct SQL calls, SSIS load routines and real time HL7 messaging.

-The integrated datasets are provided to the clinical stakeholders via a number of QlikView applications developed by Alcidion.
-Our consultants worked closely with clinicians and user groups to define the data requirements and visualisation techniques.
-These applications are then made available to the user base via a web browser using a comprehensive security and access model.
+The integrated datasets were provided to the clinical stakeholders via QlikView applications developed by Alcidion.
+The Alcidion consultants worked closely with clinicians and user groups to define the data requirements and visualisation techniques.
+The applications were then provided to the user base via a web browser using a comprehensive security and access model.

-The three exemplars now have access to a research database that contains more than 900,000 patient episodes and 500,000 associated pathology/radiology results.
-This data is used to support Multi-Disciplinary Team (MDT) meetings and to answer specific clinical questions.
+A research database was created for the three exemplars containing more than 900,000 patient episodes and 500,000 associated pathology/radiology results.
+This data supports Multi-Disciplinary Team (MDT) meetings to answer specific clinical questions.
 For example:

-- How many of our patients are anaemic just prior to birth and who are they?
+- How many patients are anaemic just prior to birth and who are they?

-- Of our patients who are discharged how many are not breast feeding and where do they live?
+- Of the patients who are discharged how, many are not breast feeding and where do they live?